athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Rage of Elements/Solar Crow.md

     desc: "`pf2:r` (light,visual) **Trigger** A creature within 120 feet attempts to target the solar crow\n* * *\n\n**Effect** The solar crow defensively repositions a wing to shine light into the attacker's eyes.
 The target is [[Conditions/Dazzled|Dazzled]] for the duration of the triggering effect, granting the solar crow concealment against it."

   - name: "Glow"
     desc: " (aura,fire,light) 25 feet.
-The solar crow casts bright light in a 25-foot emanation (and dim light for the next 25 feet)."
+The solar crow casts bright light in a @Template[emanation|distance:25] (and dim light for the next 25 feet)."

 attacks:
   - name: ""